 How long does it take to properly tune a piano?

 It can take 2-3 hours because most pianos have over 220 strings and every string must be tuned individually.
-If a piano is very out of tune or needs a pitch raise, a second tuning is sometimes required to achieve tuning stability.
+If a piano is extremely out of tune or needs a pitch raise, more time will be required.
+A second tuning is sometimes required to achieve tuning stability.

 What are False Beats?

 Old piano strings degrade over time, becoming brittle.
 When you pluck a piano string, it makes sound by vibrating side-to-side.
 It also has waves or pulses of vibration that travel from one end of the string to the other end, and back again.
-These end-to-end vibrations are very noticeable in old strings, and they are called False Beats.
+These end-to-end vibrations are more noticeable in old strings, and they are called False Beats.
 When two waves of false beats meet while traveling along the string, that phenomena is known as Wave Interference.
 It interferes with the sound of a string, and it interferes with piano tuning meters.
+It also makes unison strings sound different from each other within the same note.
+If your piano has a poor tonal quality, that is probably the main reason.
 There are two types of Wave Interference: Constructive Interference, which increases the sound volume, and Destructive Interference, which causes a decrease in the sound volume or total silence.
 We recently tuned a two-string note on a 1910 upright piano, and the false beats in the two strings interacted in a way that caused the perfectly tuned note to go in and out of total silence repeatedly when you played it.
 Amazingly, the sound waves were totally cancelling each other out.